The proposed Tai Chi Meditation Garden will be located within the serene McConnell Arboretum & Gardens at Turtle Bay Exploration Park in Redding, CA.

 Use of the Tai Chi Meditation Garden would not be exclusive to Tai Chi practitioners but would be multi-purposed, used on a first-come, first-served basis.
 It would also be used for yoga, Qi Gong, dance, and other activities.

-Our current estimate for building in the McConnell Arboretum is $225,000.
+Cost: Our current estimate for building in the McConnell Arboretum is $175,000, which is $50,000 less than our original estimate.
+The lowered cost is due to the decision to use stamped concrete instead of the labor-intensive laying of flagstone.
 We are actively seeking donations and funding for the project.